Race Report: Mount Si 50km

 Well, this past Sunday, Ryne and I headed down to the Mount Si 50km in Snoqualmie, Washington.
 It’s a race one or both of us has run every year of the past eight.
 I have raced it and crewed Ryne while he’s run it.
 I know it intimately and know it is a fast course.
 In fact, I have my 50km personal best on this course – as well as a previous win.

 I decided to go fast.
 My previous PB was 4:34:04, so I aimed for sub-4:30.
 Race morning dawned; it was crisp and cloudy.
 I had slept well the night before and felt good, relaxed and mentally chill.

 There was no “5, 4, 3, 2, 1!”, just a “GO!” and off we went.
 I had planned to run at a comfortable pace the whole time, instead of going out like a shot at the start, so we loped off at what felt like an easy clip.
 From the start at Snoqualmie Elementary, you run through town, over a bridge, and then loop back over a second bridge onto the Snoqualmie Valley Trailway.

 It’s an old rail bed, now a crushed gravel path.
 The first 10km is flat before steadily climbing up 1,000ft over the next 15km.
 A short downhill to the turnaround before you grunt back up and then a nice, long descent and flat back to the school.
 Ryne ran in front of me for the first half.
 I had him in my sights and didn’t let him get more than 50m ahead.

 With determination, I did not look behind me.
 I didn’t want to know how closely behind the next ladies were.
-I kept telling myself the race isn’t won in the first 25km, that this part didn’t matter if I got passed later.
+During that part, I kept telling myself the race isn’t won in the first 25km; it didn’t matter if I got passed later.
 As I ran I would often repeat my ‘strong and steady’ mantra in my head.

 “Strong and steady, focus, you’re running well,” I’d say over and over again.